Function Injection Strategy

 }

-After inserting the check and redirect invoking code, it becomes:
+After inserting check and jump code, it becomes:

 IL2CPP_EXTERN_C IL2CPP_METHOD_ATTR int32_t IndirectChangedNotInjectMethod_ChangeMethod100_mFE65234D8ACE343677581C1D96E05E9DFC7C2D1A (int32_t ___0_x, const RuntimeMethod* method)